Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon

 from where we obtain

-From eq.~\eqref{nullphi} one thus infers $\phi_{\mu}hv^{\mu}=hv_{\phi}$ and hence $hv_{\phi}$, the angular momentum per baryon for the axisymmetry flow, is conserved.
+From Eq.~\eqref{nullphi} one thus infers $\phi_{\mu}hv^{\mu}=hv_{\phi}$.
+Hence $hv_{\phi}$, the angular momentum per baryon for the axisymmetric flow, is conserved.

-It can also be shown (in \cite{fm1976}) that the quantity $v_{\phi}v^t$, which is the angular momentum per unit inertial mass, is conserved for an iso-entropic flow and hence the world lines along which $v_{\phi}v^t$ remains constant is a solution of the general relativistic Euler equation.
+It can also be shown (see, e.g., \cite{fm1976} and references therein) that the quantity $v_{\phi}v^t$, which is the angular momentum per unit inertial mass, is conserved for an iso-entropic flow.
+The world lines along which $v_{\phi}v^t$ remains constant is a solution of the general relativistic Euler equation.

-In a similar way, we contract eq.\eqref{euler} with $\xi^{\mu}$ to obtain that $hv_t$ is conserved.
-Hereafter, $hv_t$ will be interpreted as the specific energy of the flow and will be denoted be $\mathcal{E}$ (scaled in unit of $m_0c^2$ using the system of unit adopted in this work).

-For polytropic adiabatic accretion, $\mathcal{E}$ is a first integral of motion along a streamline, and thus can be identified with the relativistic Bernouli's constant \citep{anderson}.
+In a similar way, we contract Eq.\eqref{euler} with $\xi^{\mu}$ to demonstrate that $hv_t$ to be another conserved quantity.
+Hereafter, $hv_t$ will be interpreted as the specific energy of the flow and will be denoted be $\mathcal{E}$ (scaled in units of $m_0c^2$ using the system of units adopted in this work).
+For polytropic adiabatic accretion, $\mathcal{E}$ is a first integral of motion along a streamline, and can be identified with the relativistic Bernoulli's constant \citep{anderson}.